hyperledger-archives/avalon/BUILD.md

   `source _dev/bin/activate`
   or you did not successfully build Avalon

+- If you see the message `CMake Error: The current CMakeCache.txt . . . is different than the directory . . . where CMakeCache.txt
+   was created.` then the CMakeCache.txt file is out-of-date.
+   Remove the file and rebuild.

 ## <a name="troubleshootingstandalone"></a>Troubleshooting: Standalone build
 - Verify your [environment variables](PREREQUISITES.md#environment)
   are set correctly and the paths exist